New to Telerik UI for Blazor? Download free 30-day trial

 Basics

-In a similar fashion, the Cancel, Delete command buttons and the Add toolbar button fire events on the grid to let you handle the data source operations.
+In a similar fashion, the Cancel and Delete command buttons, and the Add toolbar command button fire events in the Grid to let you handle the data source operations.

-You can also cancel the events by setting the IsCancelled property of the event arguments to true.
+You can also cancel the events by setting the IsCancelled property of the GridCommandEventArgs event argument to true.
 This lets you prevent the user from editing certain records, inserting or deleting items, based on your application logic.

 To enable Popup editing in the grid, set its EditMode property to Telerik.Blazor.GridEditMode.Popup, then handle the CRUD events as shown in the example below.